top of page

 I love pushing myself both physically and mentally.
 It is here I truly find out who I am and what I am capable of.
 My philosophy is ‘create your own epic’ — I believe in being the best you can be and not comparing yourself to others.

-Last year, I decided to put this to the test when I set out about trying to swim across the English Channel, Cycle 900km across France and then climb Mt Blanc.
-Why did you choose this particular challenge?
+Last year, I decided to put this to the test when I set out about trying to swim across the English Channel, Cycle 900km across France and then climb Mont Blanc.

 I knew I wanted to do something big, something that nobody had done before.
 Whilst I was in the hospital recovering from major surgery, my husband and I started brainstorming ideas.
 It went something like this ‘